Why Is Crown Lengthening Done?

 Crown lengthening is typically performed to improve the health of the gum tissue, prepare the mouth for a restorative procedure (such as a crown or veneer), or to correct a "gummy" smile, a term used to describe an instance where teeth are covered with excess gum tissue, making teeth look shorter than they really are.

 It can also be needed when your tooth needs a new crown or other restoration.
 The edge of that restoration is deep below the gum tissue and not immediately accessible.
 It is also usually too close to the bone, or even below the bone.
-Crown lengthening is then performed to correct that and allow your dentist to complete the restoration successfully and in an esthetically pleasing manner.
+Crown lengthening is then performed to correct and allow your dentist to complete the restoration successfully and in an esthetically pleasing manner.

-Crown lengthening allows Dr. Cristoforo to reach the edge of the restoration, ensuring a proper fit to the tooth.
+Crown lengthening allows Drs.
+Cristoforo and Carmosino to reach the edge of the restoration, ensuring a proper fit to the tooth.
 It also provides enough tooth structure so the new restoration will not come loose in the future.
 This allows you to clean the edge of the restoration when you brush and floss to prevent decay and gum disease.

 What to Expect During Crown Lengthening

 The procedure involves reshaping or recontouring the gum tissue and bone around teeth in question to create a new gum-to-tooth relationship.
 Crown lengthening can be performed on a single tooth, many teeth, or the entire gum line.

 Crown lengthening takes approximately one hour, but will largely depend on the amount of teeth involved and if any amount of bone will have to be removed.
 The procedure is usually performed under local anesthetic.
 It involves a series of small incisions around the tissue to separate gum tissue from the teeth.